na-na-hi/renget/archive/LiminalCrossroads5.md

 *…KFC?
 As in Kentucky Fried Chicken?”*

-Afraid of what fighting entailed (unlike Gill, who looked starry-eyed at the bird’s words), Bill quickly thinks of a way to change the topic:
+Afraid of what fighting entailed (unlike Gill, who looked starry-eyed at the bird’s prospect), Bill quickly thinks of a way to change the topic:

 “So, uh… why ‘Clover’ Guild, anyway?”